claudioperez/OpenSeesRT/README.md

 - **Robustness** All program state is encapsulated in user-instantiated classes, and global variables/singletons are avoided.
 This eliminates several preexisting vulnerabilities to inadvertent state corruption.

-- **Simplicity** With a single `pip`-install, run any OpenSees Tcl script *and* most OpenSeesPy scripts on a wide variety of Python versions.
-  No fidling with compilers or `PATH` variables.

 <!--
 - **Library semantics**